 Grants

-In 2021/2022, Holistic Think Tank allocated funds in the amount of $300,000 USD towards the goal of transforming current education methods and practices by devising a new, interdisciplinary subject (IDS) to be taught at schools worldwide.
+In 2021/2022, Holistic Think Tank allocated funds in the amount of $300,000 USD towards the goal of transforming current education methods and practices by devising the Interdisciplinary Subject (IDS) to be taught at schools worldwide.

 New approach to education